APNIC-Labs/draft-kskroll-sentinel/README.md

    queries.
 Note that this method is only applicable for determining which keys are in the trust store for the root key.

-   There is an example / toy implementation of this at http://www.ksk- test.net .

    [ This document is being collaborated on in Github at: https://github.com/APNIC-Labs/draft-kskroll-sentinel.
 The most recent version of the document, open issues, etc should all be available here.
 The authors (gratefully) accept pull requests.
-Text in square brackets will be removed before publication. ]
+RFC Editor, please remove text in square brackets before publication. ]

-   [ NOTE: This version uses the labels "root-key-sentinel-is-ta-", and "root-key-sentinel-not-ta-".; older versions of this document used "kskroll-sentinel-is-ta-<key-tag>", "kskroll-sentinel-not-ta-<key- tag>", and before that, "_is-ta-<key-tag>", "_not-ta-<key-tag>".
-   Also note that the format of the tag-index is now zero-filled decimal.
-Apologies to those who have begun implementing earlier versions of this specification.]

 Status of This Memo